Sydney letter: Minister resigns after meeting young Irish woman on ‘Sugarbaby’ website

 Australian government’s women problem goes from bad to ‘g’day mate’

-Australian minister Andrew Broad resigned as assistant minster to Deputy Michael McCormack on December 17th over allegations that he used a ‘sugar babies’ website to meet a young Irish woman in Hong Kong, China last month.
+Australian former minister Andrew Broad resigned on December 17th over allegations that he used a ‘sugar babies’ website to meet a young Irish woman in Hong Kong, China last month.
 Photograph: EPA

 His speech had an immediate impact and it became known as the “back to basics” policy.
 But Major’s timing was unfortunate.
 The Tories were beset with scandals – some financial, but mostly sexual – over the next three years.
 As the wife of one exposed Conservative philanderer said, “that’s back to basics gone to buggery”.